metabarcoding/obitools4-doc/content/docs/file_format/taxonomy_file/csv_taxdump/_index.md

 {{< obi obitaxonomy >}} is used to identify the taxid of the taxon of interest, here the genus *Betula*.

-- The **-t** option allows for specifying the just downloaded above taxonomy
+- The **-t** option allows for specifying the file containing the taxonomy
 - The **--rank** option allows for restricting the search to the taxa with the **genus** taxonomic rank
 - The **--fixed** option indicates to look for an exact match with the taxon name
 - `Betula` is the pattern used to match the taxon name.